AKushWarrior/steel_crypt/README.md

 - [x] Create a more complete password solution
 - [x] Add more detailed example
 - [x] Update further reading
-- [ ] Use Dart2Native for CLI (maybe)
 - [ ] Add more AES modes (GCM done, de-prioritized)
 - [ ] ???
 (Leave feature requests in the issue tracker above, and they'll end up here!)

 ---

 ## Note: Prior Knowledge
-It is my personal recommendation to always know what each algorithm that you are using in a given application, and how it works.
+It is my personal recommendation to always know what each algorithm that you are using in a given application is, and how it works.
 However, this package exists to help you with that transition.
 This package is **not** a guide on cryptography, and cannot substitute for prior knowledge of some level of cryptography.
 If you need help understanding concepts of cryptography, **ask** someone; user data is always the priority, and I'll help anyone willing to listen.
-I'd much rather answer an issue regarding basic encryption than hear that my packagewas used improperly and thus compromised.
+I'd much rather answer an issue regarding basic encryption than hear that my package was used improperly and thus compromised.
 If you ever need to reach me, post in the issue tracker above; I'll be on it as quickly as possible.